I needed a decent

 Weighing close to 30 kgs and running 2 x 80 watts

-in pure class A, I had expected a top panel
+class A - at least from specs.
+I had expected a top panel

 suitable for frying eggs.
 This is definitely not